sfiggins/katacoda-scenariosv2/kipday1/deployment/step1.md

 `kubectl rollout history deployment color-deployment`{{ execute HOST1 }}

 We can see only one REVISION and the CHANGE-CAUSE is the command that we used to deploy the application.
 Every time you take an action on the deployment with the flag "--record"  the CHANGE-CAUSE is updated with the command used.
-So it looks like someone scale the deployment manually without the "--record" flag.
+So it looks like someone scaled the deployment manually without the "--record" flag.

 This is not ideal since it is very hard to track who and why the change was made and we start going into a configuration drift comparing with our source control repo.